;

 Innocent Conduct

 What constitutes stalking under Maine’s stalking law is very low.
-Completely normal and innocent conduct could be construed as stalking if you think about it too much.
+Completely normal and innocent conduct could be construed as stalking under varying circumstances.
 For example, making eye contact on the bus more than once could be interpreted as stalking.
 Arguing that the conduct is innocent could persuade a jury that the allegations don’t fit the alleged conduct.

 The Reasonable Person Standard